-The RYA recognises the UK Government's and devolved administrations' efforts to promote renewable energy.
+The RYA recognises the UK Government's and devolved administrations' efforts to promote renewable energy1.
 We note that it is Government policy that any potential adverse impacts, including long-term and cumulative adverse impacts, as well as any measures to avoid, reduce or compensate for any adverse impacts should be taken into account.
-We further note that when considering cumulative effects, the Environmental Statement should provide information on how the effects of the applicant's proposal would combine and interact with the effects of other development (including projects for which consent has been sought or granted, as well as those already in existence).
+We further note that when considering cumulative effects, the Environmental Statement should provide information on how the effects of the applicant's proposal would combine and interact with the effects of other developments (including projects for which consent has been sought or granted, as well as those already in existence2).

-Our primary purpose in engaging in consultation regarding the development of offshore energy developments is to secure navigational safety and to ensure that recreational boating interests are not adversely affected.
+Our primary purpose in engaging in consultation regarding the development of offshore renewable energy installations is to secure navigational safety and to ensure that recreational boating interests are not adversely affected.
 The RYA has made objections to some of the proposed developments on grounds explained in this document.
-As more issues have come to light, we have reviewed our position on offshore energy development.
-We recognise that some marine renewable schemes may provide opportunities to benefit recreational sailors, for example, active breakwater types of power generation can provide areas of sheltered water which will enable sailing local clubs to thrive.
+As more issues have come to light, we have reviewed our position on offshore renewable energy development.
+We recognise that some marine renewable schemes may provide opportunities to benefit recreational sailors, for example, tidal lagoons may provide areas of sheltered water which will enable sailing local clubs to thrive.

-This position paper sets out our concerns from a general perspective regarding wind energy and should enable developers accurately to take account of recreational boating concerns in their environmental impact assessments.
-This paper is one of three position papers discussing renewable energy, with the other two addressing wave and tidal energy.
+This position paper sets out our concerns from a general perspective regarding wind energy and should enable developers to take accurate account of recreational boating concerns in their environmental impact assessments.
+This paper is one of four position papers discussing renewable energy, the other three address wave energy, tidal energy and tidal impoundments.